Dealing with WET SPILLS (including URINE).

 Testing products for Wood and Tile Floors

 We get questions every day about recommendations for wood and tile floors.
 A good test of any product you are considering using on your hard surfaces is to try it first on a mirror.
 If it leaves and oily or streaky mess, it will do the same to your floors.
 This DOES NOT mean it is safe.
 This just means it doesn’t leave a residue that will need to be stripped off later.
 The next issue is pH and potential impact on wood floor finishes, grout, tile or stone.
 A good rule of thumb is to steer towards cleaners with a neutral pH or slightly alkaline.
 Acidic products INCLUDING vinegar can etch stone and grout and may have an adverse affect on wood floor coatings.
 The Squeaky Floor Care System is great for both wood and tile.
 It doesn’t leave any buildup behind.
-Look at the buildup left behind from Bona products used around THIS RUG.

 Should I go BAREFOOT or wear SHOES on my carpet?